 Motivated to the passionate intensity of Moby-Dick in part by a burgeoning friendship with Nathaniel Hawthorne, Melville was unperturbed by the lukewarm reception that his grandest novel enjoyed in the initial reviews.
 However, Melville reevaluated his place in the literary world after the outraged reaction to his next novel, Pierre; or The Ambiguities, which appeared in 1852.
 The sole pastoral romance among Melville’s works, this self-described “rural bowl of milk” became known as a decidedly bad book as much for its sloppy writing as for its incestuous theme and nebulous morals.

-After the disastrous reception of Pierre, Melville turned his attentions to the short story.
+After the disastrous reception of Pierre, Melville turned his attentions to shorter works.
 In the following five years, he published numerous fictional sketches of various lengths in several prominent periodicals of the day.
-Most notable among these works are “Bartelby, The Scrivener” and “Benito Cereno.”
+Most notable among these works are the short story “Bartelby, The Scrivener: A Story of Wall Street” (1853) and th novellas “The Encantadas, or Enchanted Isles” (1854) and “Benito Cereno” (1855).
+(All three of these works are examined in a SparkNote Study Guide called Melville Stories.)
 In this period, he also published his final two completed novels: a historical work titled Israel Potter; or Fifty Years of Exile, in 1855, and a maddeningly bleak satire of trust titled The Confidence Man: His Masquerade, in 1857.